chocolatey/chocolatey-workshop-organizational-use/PITCHME.md

 @snap[west]
 @ul[](false)

-* Get access to workshop environments
-* Chocolatey fundamentals
+* Removing Chocolatey packages
-* Configuring package repositories
+* Configuring Chocolatey package repositories with Puppet
-* Using Chocolatey self-service
+* Setting up your workstation for Chocolatey packaging (best tools to use)
-* How to use Chocolatey sync command
+* Preparing Chocolatey for internal use
+* Setting up package repositories (e.g Nexus)
-* Combining Chocolatey and Configuration Management
+* Self Service Management of Package Installations
+* Synchronizing traditionally installed applications with Chocolatey Packages
-* Chocolatey Central Management
+* Complete visibility of package installations using Chocolatey Central Management
+* Hands-on advice and best practices from Chocolatey and Puppet experts

 @ulend
 @snapend